 I want to finish this section by mentioning certain ingredients that are not incompatible with vitamin C, but improve its effectiveness.
-Among them we find vitamin E (which normally appears among the ingredients as tocopherol), which acts as an antioxidant.
-When vitamin C and E are used together, they mutually enhance their results, so it is worth adding to your beauty routine a product like this Klairs Freshly Juiced Vitamin E Mask, which you can find on Wishtrend. .
+Among them we find several antioxidants because something wonderful happens among them: they act synergically, boosting each other and avoiding the appearance of free radicals and their damage over collagen fibers and skin cells’ DNA.
+On my guide on antioxidants I speak in greater detail about several of these actives and how each of them may help you.
+For example, when vitamin C and E are used together, they mutually enhance their results, so it is worth adding to your beauty routine a product like this Klairs Freshly Juiced Vitamin E Mask, which you can find on Wishtrend and on Yesstyle.
 The same goes for resveratrol and ferulic acid, which when combined with vitamin C provide an even better result.
-If you want, you can try combining your vitamin C serum with The Ordinary Resveratrol 3% + Ferulic Acid 3%, which you can find on DECIEM (UK), Beauty Bay (UK), on Mankind (US & Canada) and on The Hut (US & Canada)..
+If you want, you can try combining your vitamin C serum with The Ordinary Resveratrol 3% + Ferulic Acid 3%, which you can find on DECIEM, on SkinStore and on FeelUnique.

 4. HOW TO CHOOSE THE BEST PRODUCT WITH VITAMIN C?